demos-wei/java-guice-demo/README.md

 # Java Guice inject demo
-A Guice inject demo, this demo includes all the bindings, and integrate a jetty server to test singleton scope.
+A Guice inject demo, this demo includes all the bindings, AOP, and integrate a jetty server to test singleton scope.

 Build the application by running: